DanielGresak/spotifyPlaylist/README.md

 For this I used BeautifulSoup to do the web scraping and Spotipy with the Spotify api to create and add to the playlist.
 I also used libraries os, pathlib and dotenv to hide api authentication details.

+### Features added

+Added a function to let the user know which songs couldn't be found on spotify and which artists may not match